PRESIDENT – TREVOR ASHBY

 Trustee since November 2010.

-I have been living in Shirley Way for 45 years and retired from NatWest in 2002.
+I have been living in Shirley Way since 1975 and retired from NatWest in 2002.

 As Trustee I am committed to protecting SPRA in many ways, not least the financial element of countersigning cheques, (which involves knowing what expenditure the Executive Committee has approved).